MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-B-Management-Measures/section-679.26.md

 (2) Halibut delivered by catcher vessels using trawl gear to shoreside processors and stationary floating processors.

-(b) *Authorized distributors* - (1) *Application.* An applicant seeking to become an authorized distributor must provide the Regional Administrator with the following information:
+(b) *Authorized distributors*—(1) *Application.* An applicant seeking to become an authorized distributor must provide the Regional Administrator with the following information:

 (i) Proof of the applicant's tax-exempt status.